ViktorWilker/WorkCafe-ONE_Challenge/README.md

 ## License

-MIT — built as a portfolio and study project for the Oracle ONE + Alura challenge.
+MIT — built as a portfolio and study project for the ONE + Alura challenge.